 Blue Limestone in old formation

-12-15 ft above present high water — Before However, the low land had formed Harbor considerable fetch — Yet [a symbol like a "Z" with a vertical middle limb] & these facts inclined me to believe, — trifling rise — Mr F. —
+12-15 ft above present high water — Before However, the low land had formed Harbor considerable fetch — Yet [sketch of a step terrace] & these facts inclined me to believe, — trifling rise — Mr F. —

 oysters have all disappeared within 2 years

-Centre of Island lofty greenstone — divided by valley of the Derwent — On North side grand formation of limestone & some conglomerate, & hard clay slate [words or letters off page] see fossils same formation — Limestones & conglomerates replacing beds stones.— Again on North Coast.
+Centre of Island lofty greenstone — divided by valley of the Derwent — On North side grand formation of limestone & some conglomerate, & hard clay slate we see fossils same formation — Limestones & conglomerates replacing beds stones.— Again on North Coast.
 Basaltic formation — Here the old formation probably extends to Isd Santa Maria — Coal probably 3d formation — On the NE. extensive granite

 on the SW. quartz formation — origin of pebbles in old formation — Centre fossil wood in quartz Agate pebbles — Salinas — plains probably some diluv modern or Tertiary series —